CenterEdge/renovate-config/README.md

 - When does Renovate update a repository?
   - When the `schedule` is triggered
   - When a renovate.json is changed
+  - When the title of a Pull Request authored by Renovate is changed
   - When the checkbox "Check this box to trigger a request for Renovate to run again on this repository" is checked.
 This is in the Repositories "Issues" tab --> Dependency Dashboard.
 However, the Issues tab isn't present in all repositories

 ----